comment Add Comment

 No alt text provided for this image

 From 2014 to 2018, numerous IoT startups continued to appear all over the world.
-Event organizers used them as a claim, and large technology and industrial firms filled their stands with several of these start-ups to give themselves visibility in a very hot market.
+Event organizers used them as a claim, and large and industrial firms filled their stands with several of these start-ups to give themselves visibility in a very hot market.
 Many founders and investors knew that they had to seize the moment to sell and boy did they do well, especially the IoT startups that received awards and recognitions.

 Development of IoT startups (<= 5 years)